ZoeyWang02/ai-scheduler/README.md

 ## 🌟 Overview

-**[Project Name]** (formerly AI-Scheduler) is a high-performance, AI-native academic orchestration system.
+**Nexus.ai** (formerly AI-Scheduler) is a high-performance, AI-native academic orchestration system.
 It is designed to solve the "complexity paralysis" students face when dealing with dense syllabi and multi-stage projects.

 By integrating **RESTful API ingestion** with **Large Language Models (LLMs)**, it doesn't just list tasks—it understands them, decomposes them into logical nodes, and maps them onto a dynamic, interactive calendar.